Western University

 Standout Programs

-• Integrated Science: This interdisciplinary program provides broad scientific knowledge and a focus on teamwork, leadership skills and problem-solving.
+• Integrated Science: This interdisciplinary and collaborative program provides broad scientific knowledge with a focus on teamwork, leadership skills and problem-solving.

 • Creative Arts and Production: Students choose courses from three faculties—music, arts and humanities, and information and media studies—balancing theory and practice to explore creativity.